velzepooz/finance/README.md

 in order to buy and sell stocks and shares that they're interested in.

 Application is created with Python 3.7 and the Flask framework.
-HTML, CSS, Jinja and Javascript also used.
+HTML, CSS, Jinja and Javascript are also used.